EPA is terrorizing the diesel industry and destroying the environment.

 While the emissions outcome remained about the same overall, the tremendous environmental damage is ongoing.
 Just think of the added amount of pollution which is created by having to produce more oil.
 Then, on top of that, the oil has to be transported to a refinery and turned into diesel fuel.
 The air pollution created at the refinery added more pollution than the EGRs eliminated.
 The story doesn’t stop there, it gets much worse.

 Diesel engines, at one time were well know to last 400,000 to 800,000 miles or more.
 The addition of EGR systems and their related failures, decreased the life of the engines.
 Since 2003, diesel engines in light to medium duty trucks started failing regularly at 150,000 to 300,000 miles.
+It doesn’t matter if it’s a Ford Powerstroke, a GMC Duramax or a Cummins diesel in a Ram truck, they are all the same.

-Because diesel engines in light to medium duty trucks are failing, long before the rest of the truck, engine re-manufacturers are building more engines than ever before.
+Diesel engines are failing long before the rest of the truck, so re-manufacturers are building more engines than ever before.
 Asheville Engine, Inc. www.AshevilleEngine.com specializes in re-manufacturing Ford Powerstroke diesel engines.
 In 2021, Asheville engine re-manufactured roughly 480 Powerstroke diesel engines.
 These engines are in trucks the Ford F-250 and F-350 trucks that your neighbor drives.
 These are the trucks used by small business owners in their landscape, construction, excavating and other small businesses.
 Ford also put these diesel engines in F-450, F-550 and F-650 cab & Chassis trucks.
-Navistar also made a version of these engines for International which are in moving vans, delivery trucks, armored cars and other medium size trucks.
+Navistar also made a version of these engines for International.
+The engines are are in moving vans, school busses, delivery trucks, armored cars and other trucks.

 The REAL damage being done